New York City Drag March: 1995 to present

 Harmonie continued to organize the event for the next few years before moving out of state, New York City Radical Faeries stepped in with Hucklefaery, a Radical Faerie and Sister of Perpetual Indulgence, becoming involved in 1998.
 The Faeries added rituals and centeredness.
 Hucklefaery stated, “we are unifying our intentions: to honor our ancestors; to celebrate those of us present at the March; and by being present, we are catalysts for a future yet unrealized.”

-Baker died in March 2017, and that year’s march was dedicated to him.
+Baker died in March 2017, and that year's march was dedicated to him.

-The 25th Drag March took place June 28, 2019, coinciding with Stonewall 50 – WorldPride NYC, the largest international LGBTQ event in history.
+The 25th anniversary of the first Drag March was let loose June 28, 2019, coinciding with Stonewall 50 – WorldPride NYC, the largest international LGBTQ event in history.
 The following year the Drag March had a notably smaller scale due to the coronavirus pandemic.
 The protest march resumed its usual "loud music, lots of dancing, cheeky chants... and hundreds of amazing outfits" in 2021.
 The 2022 Drag March coincided with the news that Roe v.
 Wade had been overturned.
+Satirical chants during the 2023 march drew criticism from conservatives.
+Political chants and messages of solidarity continued at subsequent marches.